dumulong/technomuch/source/_drafts/SOLID-principles.md

 categories: [ General Coding ]
 ---

+The SOLID principles are a set of software design principles that teach us how we can structure our functions and classes in order to be as robust, maintainable and flexible as possible.

 ## S - Single-responsiblity principle

 A class should have one and only one reason to change, meaning that a class should have only one job.